-Current Expenses vs. Capital Expenses
+Current Expenses and Capital Expenses

-The two basic types of expenses are current expenses and capital expenses.
-Current expenses are the day-to-day costs related to the income property.
-However, capital improvements that add long-term value to the property, such as permanent additions to the building or structural improvements.
+- Capital expenses are capital improvements that add long-term value to the property, such as permanent additions to the building or structural improvements.
 These expenses are not immediately deductible as a whole but rather depreciated over time by claiming Capital Cost Allowance (CCA).

 Interest and Fees

 If you pay a fee to lower the interest rate on a mortgage, the deduction is spread over the remaining original term of the mortgage or loan.
 For example, if the term of your mortgage is two years, and in the second year you pay a fee to reduce your interest rate, it is a prepaid expense and deducted over the remaining term of the mortgage.

 Expenses That Are Not Deductible